AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 ## Configuring search first homepage {#configuring-search-first-homepage}

 Search first homepage allows you to navigate through various files and folders instantly.
-It lets you effortlessly navigate through asset types, metadata, smart tags, and even the content itself without knowing the exact keyword. [!DNL Assets Essentials] allows you to configure your homepage by controlling what should appear when you click home.
+It lets you effortlessly navigate through asset types, metadata, smart tags, and even the content itself without knowing the exact keyword. [!DNL Assets Essentials] allows you to configure your homepage by controlling what should appear when you log on to [!DNL Assets Essentials].

 To configure the search first homepage, execute the steps below: